expez/evil-smartparens/README.md

 ## Features

-The goal of evil smartparens is to dwim instead of just erroring out.
+The goal of evil smartparens is to do what you mean instead of just erroring out.

 In the examples, let `|` indicate the position of cursor, and `[` and `]` delimit visual selections: